 - Web: http://troyfestivalofnations.com/

-Troy Festival of Nations: There’s no need to travel the world this summer because the world is traveling to Troy, Ohio’s Festival of Nations.
+Troy Festival of Nations in Troy, Ohio: There’s no need to travel the world this summer because the world is traveling to Troy, Ohio’s Festival of Nations.
 Experience the fascinating cultures from around the globe through Food – Dance – Music – Storytelling – Interactive Displays – Arts & Crafts.
 This international melting pot of fun and intrigue is a celebration for all ages and offered for FREE!
 For the kids, there’s face painting, games and activities.
 And everyone will enjoy getting back to their roots by visiting a display from their native countries, browsing the cultural souvenirs, and a food court offering local restaurants the opportunity to serve cuisine generic to their native countries, including mouthwatering Italian, yummy Japanese, tantalizing German and much, much more.

 Admission to Parade of The Hills is free.